SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Methodology

 The result of word2vec is an embedding vector that expresses the features of each node.
 We store it as the input to the graph neural network.

 Next, we train the GAT model.
 Considering the difficulties brought by overly complex models, we prefer to implement our model with a simple network structure.
 We use contrastive learning in unsupervised learning to train the GAT model.
 During training, GAT minimizes the distance to the nearest node of the same type found in the KG, while maximizing the distance to randomly sampled nodes in the KG that are not connected and not of the same type.
-The loss function for optimizing the embedding model is:
+More Training details can be seen in Appendix \ref{app:lossfunction}